exercism/website-copy/tracks/r/exercises/raindrops/mentoring.md

 }
 ```

-- Or an elegant solution that directly compares the input with its divisors in the `paste()` command:
+...or an elegant solution that directly compares the input with its divisors in the `paste()` command:

 ```r
 raindrops <- function(number) {